alalulop/python-intro/session_12_API_requests/API Requests.md

 ```
 ## Exercises
 1. Print the weather only if the status code is 200.
 If there is an error, print the error message
-2. Change the degrees to celsius (metric scale)
+2. Change the degrees to celsius (metric scale).
+[See API Docs]("https://openweathermap.org/current")
-3. Get the weather for the current location
+3. Get the weather for the current location (by geographic coordinates).
+[See API Docs]("https://openweathermap.org/current") <br/>
+An easy way to get the coordinates is in Google Maps.
+Right click on a point of the map to see them.
-4. Get all the concerts in Germany from Ticketmaster and display the weather of the first 5
+4. Get all the concerts in Germany from Ticketmaster and display the weather of the first 5.
+[See Ticketmaster API Docs]("https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/")